 From presidential candidates to affluent parents to public school principals, I am weary and wary of anyone trying to convince Black and Brown folks that fewer school options better serve their children’s advancement and liberation.
-The only thing these families should have less of are bad schools.
+The only thing these families should have less of are bad schools. in their communities.

 One of the most naive (ignorant) things I consistently hear from educators is that racism, oppression, and constricted, negative mindsets about Black and Brown kids magically dissipates the moment teachers, most of whom are white, are hired by districts and schools.
 Bullshit.

 The problem with school choice is that it creates segregation.